Who can participate?

 I want to participate, but I can’t afford the registration cost.
 What can I do?

 Going back to our goal of maximum impact, we don’t want anyone to miss out on the 293 SPIKE Make-a-thon because of the cost.
-The registration fee is there in order to help offset some of the prices related to this event, but we will waive it for those who demonstrate need.
-If you are concerned with the price, email our Chief Inspiration Officer at firstname.lastname@example.org.
+The registration fee is there in order to help offset some of the costs related to this event, but we will waive it for those who demonstrate need.
+If you are concerned with the price, email us at firstname.lastname@example.org.

 I would like to participate, but I’m not sure I have the skill level or equipment to compete…